 Tennis Serve Technique for Setting the Tone

-Tennis serve technique is important to master because you need to “hold serve” in order to have a chance to win the set and match.
-If you win the toss it is best to receive serve, so that you can work your way into the match.
+Tennis serve technique is important to master because you need to hold your service game in order to have a chance to win the set and match.
+If you win the toss you could choose to receive, so that you can work your way into the match.
 The other player may falter, especially if nerves are a factor.

 Return from Tennis Serve Technique to Tennis Blog